 All outpatient visits provided by residents/fellows will be conducted under the supervision of a staff provider.
-For the first 3-6 months of training, every clinic patient must be reviewed with the attending staff.
+Every clinic patient must be reviewed by the attending provider.
 Thereafter, the Program Director may give approval for later review of the patient visits.
-This decision for less supervised practice will be made by the PD using personal observation, and feedback (oral or written) from other faculty.
-The clinic staff attending will also interview and examine the patient at the staff's discretion, at the resident/fellow's request, or at the patient's request.
-The staff doctor has full responsibility for care provided, whether or not he/she chooses to verify personally the interview or examination.
-Approval for more senior fellows to see patients without patient-by-patient staff review, once approved by the PD, will be communicated to ancillary staff by hard copy displayed in the clinic area and direct communication with the clinic personnel.
+The attending doctor has full responsibility for care provided, whether or not he/she chooses to verify personally the interview or examination.
+Approval for more senior fellows to see patients without patient-by patient staff review, once approved by the PD, will be communicated to ancillary staff.

-Circumstances and events where Fellows must communicate with Faculty Attendings
+Circumstances and events where fellows must communicate with Faculty Attendings

-Fellows are encouraged to communicate with supervising Faculty Attendings any time that they feel the need to discuss any matter relating to patient-care.
-The following are circumstances and events where Fellows must communicate with supervising Faculty Attendings:
+Fellows are encouraged to communicate with the supervising faculty attendings any time that they feel the need to discuss any matter relating to patient-care.
+The following are circumstances and events where fellows must communicate with supervising faculty attending:

-- Encounters with any patient in emergency rooms - All new patient encounters in intensive care or critical care units - If requested to do so by other Faculty Attendings in any primary or specialty program - If specifically requested to do so by patients or family - If any error or unexpected serious adverse event is encountered at any time - If the Fellow is uncomfortable with carrying out any aspect of patient care for any reason.
+- Encounters with any patient in emergency rooms. - All new patient encounters in intensive care or critical care units. - If requested to do so by other faculty attendings in any primary or specialty program. - If specifically requested to do so by patients or family. - If any error or unexpected serious adverse event is encountered at any time. - If the fellow is uncomfortable with carrying out any aspect of patient care for any reason.